CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/call-outs.md

 ---
-title: Call outs
+title: Callouts
 date: 2017-02-03
 menu:
   main:
     parent: design-development
+    name: Callouts
   side:
     parent: components
 ---

-Call outs display important information that needs to be highlighted outside of a paragraph.
+Callouts display important information that needs to be highlighted outside of a paragraph.